Ezku/equanimous-tribble/content/2-theoretical-framework/1-dailies-in-agile.md

 ## Overview on the Scrum methodology

-Scrum \citep{schwaber1995scrum} is part of the original suite of methodologies giving rise to the agile manifesto \citep{agile2001manifesto}.
+Scrum is part of the original suite of methodologies giving rise to the agile manifesto \citep{agile2001manifesto}.
 It has also been recognized among the most popular methodologies \citep{west2010agile} and heralded as virtually a de-facto industry standard \citep{marchenko2008scrum}.
 Albeit no single practice is endorsed by all things agile \citep{kruchten2007voyage}, in terms of industry adoption and influence on generic expectations of what it means to be agile, there is simply no better example than Scrum.

+\citet{schwaber1995scrum} defines the Scrum methodology as a process of software development consisting of phases of pregame, game and postgame[^game].
+Planning, conceptualization, analysis, and high level architectural design are part of pregame.
+Postgame consists of the project's closure, when the product under development is deemed ready and will be released.
+Game is where the product is developed in iterative increments called sprints.
+It is also the part where Schwaber distinguishes the methodology from the derided waterfall; without the keyword *iterative*, one could find a very obvious mapping from the Scrum words to the world of waterfall.

+[^game]: The curious use of the term *game* stems from a sports analogy by \citet{takeuchi1986new}.
+They argued that software development is not best seen as a game of passing the baton, but as a rugby team advancing the ball by passing it back and forth between team members.
+It is not coincidental that Schwaber's use of the word Scrum to describe his methodology also derives from rugby.